When trying to change careers, interviews become even more challenging.

 Nick continued, "His academic background was just as impressive.
 He had received a bachelor's degree from Colby College graduating cum laude and had recently graduated from the prestigious New York University with a master's degree in applied analytics, achieving a 4.0 GPA.
 Furthermore, Cameron had developed substantial skills in programming languages and tools.”

-While their first session together was spent focused on the basics — how to properly discuss his qualifications, background, and skill set and how to develop an excellent opening statement — Nick's ultimate goal was:
+While their first session together was spent focused on the basics — how to properly discuss his qualifications, background, and skill set and how to develop an excellent opening statement during an interview — Nick's ultimate goal was:

 "... to restore Cameron's confidence and make sure in our discussion that he was positive and displayed his desire to work for the company.”